jerakia/jerakia/README.md

 * HTTP REST API data source nativly included
 * hiera-eyaml style decryption of data from any data source
 * REST server API (experimental)

+## Usage ##

+Documentation is ongoing, but for the impatient, and for people already familar with Hiera (See the Puppet users tutorial)[https://github.com/crayfishx/jacaranda/blob/master/doc/getting_started.md] page for a quick start guide!

 ## Architecture ##